apache/spark/python/docs/source/reference/index.rst

 This page lists an overview of all public PySpark modules, classes, functions and methods.

-Note that pandas has different behavior per its version, and pandas API on Spark tries to match the behavior of the latest pandas release.
+Pandas API on Spark follows the API specifications of latest pandas release.

 .. toctree::
    :maxdepth: 2